Travelling across Canada on the Trans-Canada Highway? There’s a good chance you’ll need to figure out where to stay in Winnipeg.

-If you’re travelling across Canada on the Trans-Canada Highway, there’s a good chance you’ll need to figure out where to stay in Winnipeg.
-The capital of the Central Canadian province of Manitoba sits among Canada’s biggest cities and is one of the most important in the nation’s history.
+Lesser-visited Winnipeg is the capital of the Central Canadian province of Manitoba.
+It sits among Canada’s biggest cities and is one of the most important in the nation’s history.

-Fortunately for travellers, the choice is relatively simple.
+For travellers, planning a visit to Winnipeg is simple.
 Many of the best hotels in Winnipeg are located in the downtown area.
-Conveniently, this is where you’ll also find many of the top tourist attractions & points of interest in Winnipeg.
+Conveniently, you’ll also find many of the top tourist attractions & points of interest in Winnipeg around here.

 Ready to get your Winnipeg accommodations search started?
-Plan your trip with this complete guide to the best places to stay in Winnipeg, Manitoba, including the top areas, neighbourhoods & hotels for first-time visitors…
+Plan your trip with this complete guide to the best places to stay in Winnipeg, Manitoba.
+In the guide, we include all the city’s top areas, neighbourhoods & hotels for first-time visitors.

 Best places to stay in Winnipeg